 - 1. Click the Events tab, and then click the Analytics Configuration button. - 2.
 Click to select the checkbox for Enable ONVIF Compliant Analytics Metadata to enable the camera to send ONVIF-compliant metadata to a 3rd-party VMS system. - 3.
-Click to select the checkbox for Disable Analytics to disable analytics for deployments where camera-based analytics are not desired or interfere with other analytics integrations. - 4.
 Click Apply to save the settings.